Malta Citizenship under Siege: Why Chetcuti Cauchi?

 Chetcuti Cauchi’s prominence in investment migration came to the fore with the announcement in early 2014 of its investor clients being the first Maltese citizenship approvals under the newly introduced Malta Individual Investor Programme.
 The Malta IIP was designed to attract wealthy families to include Malta in their personal, commercial, and financial lifestyle.
 The program only allows their first significant investment leading to naturalisation after one year of legal residence, but subject to successfully passing a 4-tier due diligence verifies their good reputation, clean source of wealth and clean criminal record.

 The Malta-based law firm publishes extensive research in the area of investment promotion, investor migration and private wealth, including publications on global citizenship programmes such as the Dual Citizenship Report and the International Comparative Blockchain Report.
-One of the firm’s founders, Dr Jean-Philippe Chetcuti, one of Malta’s Who’s Who Lawyers is very visible as a guest speaker at several international conferences as a lawyer specialising in investing in Malta, organising family wealth in Malta and other topics of interest to high net worth individuals.
+One of the firm’s founders, Dr Jean-Philippe Chetcuti, one of Malta’s Who’s Who Lawyers and well regarded private wealth lawyer is very visible as a guest speaker at several international conferences as a lawyer specialising in investing in Malta, organising family wealth in Malta and other topics of interest to high net worth individuals.
 Commentators attribute this fact as the possible reason for using him in anti-rich media criticism.

 Malta ranks first in Chetcuti Cauchi's CIP Due Diligence Index, that researched due diligence applied by various Citizenship by Investment programmes around the world.
 Though the firm is not at all involved in politics, its conclusions of the CIP Due Diligence Index were used to back assertions that the Malta’s IIP due diligence was an international gold standard in the field.
 Another of its studies, the CIP Index, ranks Malta first on objective rating criteria with other European and Non-European investor programmes, and was also seen as giving credibility to the Maltese programme.
 Again, this may have attracted the attention of opponents of the MIIP.

 Raw footage obtained by court order and published by the firm later in January 2020 proves how, even tested in hidden-camera circumstances, the prominent Maltese law firm honourably represents the strictness and seriousness of the IIP's due diligence standard, as well as the selectiveness of the firm's client on-boarding rules.
+This follows the conclusion of the Maltese Citizenship Regulator that found no evidence of any preferential treatment being given to the firm and that the volumes of applications processed by the firm were approved on there own merits.

 Related: